 Superior support requires superior productivity.
 Superior productivity depends on empowerment, morale, and extensive training.

-In short, all trained members who are trusted as capable professionals commensurate with their rank and training.
+In short, all trained members are trusted as capable professionals commensurate with their rank and training.
 This is why their training program is among the most detailed and comprehensive in the world.

-If Major Butch’s leadership style is incompatible with the mission context, it can impair the performance of his troops, and thus mission capability.
+If Major Butch’s leadership style is incompatible with the mission context, it can impair the performance of his troops and, thus, mission capability.
 It creates an uncertain context.